Fire Mountain Gems and Beads' Jewelry-Making Contest 2010 featuring Pearls, Organic Beads or Kato Polyclay™

 What materials do you most enjoy working with?

-I love anything Swarovski, especially the faceted rondelles.
+I love anything crystal, especially the faceted rondelles.
 I also enjoy natural stones.
 It is always fun to work with large, acrylic stones also.

 What is the name of the piece you submitted with your success story?